SolarLune/masterplan/readme.md

 MasterPlan is copyright, All Rights Reserved, SolarLune Games 2019-2020.

 Feel free to use the program itself and the generated plan files in the development of projects, commercial or otherwise, as that's the point of the tool, haha.
-You can also build MasterPlan yourself using the repo here, contribute to its development, and fork it freely, but you may not use any assets (graphics files, code, etc) from this repository in any commercial creations.
-Please also do not distribute builds of MasterPlan to others.
+You can also build MasterPlan yourself using the repo here, contribute to its development, and fork it freely, but you may not use any assets (graphics files, sound files, code, etc) from this repository in any commercial creations. **Please also do not distribute builds of MasterPlan to others.**

-Special thanks to raysan5 for creating Raylib, as it's pretty key to the development of MasterPlan.
+Special thanks to raysan5 for creating Raylib, as it's pretty key to the development of MasterPlan, and works rather well!